ConfederacyOfGaia/Gaia/magical-weapons-and-armors.md

 #### Attunement Bonus

 On a hit, the head becomes momentarily englufled in flames, and it does additional fire damage.

+### Ragespike

+This shortsword has a slightly wavy blade, and has a lightning motif engraved into the blade.

+#### Attunement Bonus

+You can use a bonus action to cause Ragespike to crackle with electricity until the end of your turn.
+While active, it inflicts additional electrical damage.
+This ability can be used a number of times per long rest equal to your proficiency bonus.

 ### Seethe